Start, Expand or Relocate a Business

 - Public hearing participation

 The town offers incentives to attract new businesses and retain current ones.
 These are outlined on the economic development policies page of this website.
-Those receiving incentives are expected to be involved actively or financially in the community through nonprofits and are strongly encouraged to participate in local job fairs to employ as many town citizens as possible.
+Those receiving incentives are expected to be involved actively or financially in the community through nonprofits and are strongly encouraged to participate in local job fairs to employ as many town residents as possible.

 The town has negotiated a single franchise agreement to gain pricing leverage for local businesses.
 Businesses are required to use the town's designated service provider.
 For more information, see the solid waste page on this website and the Solid Waste Management Department section of the Orange County website.